OAUTH2 bearer bypass in connection re-use

 Project curl Security Advisory, April 27th 2022 - Permalink

 libcurl might reuse OAUTH2-authenticated connections without properly making sure that the connection was authenticated with the same credentials as set for this transfer.
-This affects SASL-enabled protocols: SMPTP(S), IMAP(S), POP3(S) and LDAP(S) (openldap only).
+This affects SASL-enabled protocols: SMTP(S), IMAP(S), POP3(S) and LDAP(S) (OpenLDAP only).

 libcurl maintains a pool of live connections after a transfer has completed (sometimes called the connection cache).
 This pool of connections is then gone through when a new transfer is requested and if there is a live connection available that can be reused, it is preferred instead of creating a new one.

 Due to this security vulnerability, a connection that is successfully created and authenticated with a user name + OAUTH2 bearer could subsequently be erroneously reused even for user + [other OAUTH2 bearer], even though that might not even be a valid bearer.
 This could lead to an authentication bypass, either by mistake or by a malicious actor.